graphql-aspnet/graphql-aspnet.github.io/docs/controllers/batch-operations.md

 `this.StartBatch()` returns a builder to define how you want GraphQL to construct your batch.
 We need to tell it how each of the child items we fetched maps to the parents that were supplied (if at all).

-In the example we matched on a bakery's primary key selecting `Bakery.Id` from each of the source items and pairing it `CakeOrder.BakeryId` from each of the results.
+In the example we matched on a bakery's primary key selecting `Bakery.Id` from each of the source items and pairing it against `CakeOrder.BakeryId` from each of the results.
 This is enough information for the builder to generate a valid result.
-Depending on the contents of your data and the definition of your extension there are few scenarios that emerge:
+Depending on the contents of your data, the type expression of your extension there are few scenarios that emerge:

 **1 Source -> 1 Result**